Deals of the day-Mergers and acquisitions

 ** Softbank-backed Fortress Investment Group has raised its offer for Unizo Holdings Co by 27% to 5,200 yen per share after Blackstone Group sweetened its offer as the bidding war for the Japanese hotel operator heats up.

-** Altice Europe has offered to buy Israeli firm Partner Communications, the telecoms and media group controlled by Franco-Israeli billionaire Patrick Drahi said.
+** Altice Europe’s ‘HOT’ subsidiary has offered to buy Israeli firm Partner Communications, in what would be the first major merger in Israel’s telecom sector and the latest acquisition for Franco-Israeli billionaire Patrick Drahi.

+** Brazil’s Petrobras will price its largest share offering in a decade on Feb.
+5, through which development bank BNDES will sell up to 23.5 billion reais ($5.76 billion) of shares in the oil company, it said in a securities filing.
+(Compiled by Arundhati in Bengaluru)